Beijing says troops disengaged on most of China-India border

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BEIJING: Chinese and Indian troops have "completed disengagement" on most parts of the disputed border between their two countries, China’s foreign ministry said on Tuesday, after violent clashes broke out earlier this year.
+BEIJING: Chinese and Indian troops have “completed disengagement” on most parts of the disputed border between their two countries, China´s foreign ministry said Tuesday, after violent clashes broke out earlier this year.

-After the clash on June 15, Chinese and Indian officials met and agreed to take steps to ease the situation.
-But the nuclear-armed neighbours have continued to reinforce the border between Ladakh and Tibet.
 India has deployed thousands more troops and is conducting extra military flights over the mountainous region.
+Meanwhile, anti-China sentiment has soared in India since the fight, which sparked street protests and calls for Chinese products to be banned in the nation of 1.3 billion people.

-BEIJING: Chinese and Indian troops have "completed disengagement" on most parts of the disputed border between their two countries, China’s foreign ministry said on Tuesday, after violent clashes broke out earlier this year.
+BEIJING: Chinese and Indian troops have “completed disengagement” on most parts of the disputed border between their two countries, China´s foreign ministry said Tuesday, after violent clashes broke out earlier this year.